 A National Survey of Black Women states most worry about children’s education and cited lack of educational opportunities as a key barrier to economic success.
 The ability to afford higher education is a top concern for 47%, as well.
 College access and affordability are of greater concern for single Black women across age groups — 55% fear that they won’t be able to afford higher education for themselves or a family member.

-In the last year, educators, students, and families have shifted to online, hybrid, and even a new form of in-person learning.
+According to a study by Digital Promise, In the last year, educators, students, and families have shifted to online, hybrid, and even a new form of in-person learning.
 School counselors have been hard hit by this transition, learning to work with students virtually while losing their most valuable asset, face-to-face interactions.
 Due to a lack of classroom time and in-person events, many career planning activities have taken a back seat to navigate distance and hybrid learning.
 More than 80% of educators say the pandemic has hampered their ability to provide students’ career planning activities.
 Typically, counselors spend the fall semester introducing students to career paths to prepare them for academic course planning, college planning, and internships.
 Nearly two-thirds of educators say they are teaching fewer career lessons this year than they were last year.

 The activities that have the most significant impact are most effective in a face-to-face or group setting, which is not surprising.
 There has been a substantial drop in attendance at career fairs, guest speakers, job shadowing, and apprenticeship programs across the board.
 The impact of career assessments and searches, strengths assessments, CTE course attendance, and resume writing has been minimal.
 One way to address these issues is to use online tools such as interest inventories, career assessments, and strengths explorers to help students understand their strengths and interests.
 Students will connect the dots to their career interests better as they realize who they are.